 If you want to take your analytics to the next level, you can even add personalized hashtags to individual purchases.
 Make them match your budget by tagging fixed and variable costs like #rent, #onlinesubscriptions or #transport.

 Clarity and peace of mind

 With your budget calculated and your allowance system in place, you’ll be less likely to unexpectedly run out of funds at the end of the month and more likely to see your savings grow.
 All that remains is to monitor your balance and tweak your budget if you notice that your estimated costs aren’t entirely realistic.
-And with tools like the Statistics in the N26 app, you can even clearly see areas where you’ve been overspending if you choose to cut back.
+And with tools like Insights in the N26 app, you can even clearly see areas where you’ve been overspending if you choose to cut back.